jsa2/caOptics/readme.md

 ---

 # Release notes

-    Release notes: 0.6.6 beta
-    - Allow use of different login endpoints for login and graph with params: --altLogin --altGraph

     Release notes: 0.6.5 beta
     - Added counter to reporting when high number of permutations is also added to report (default is to add only unterminated)